-Starting out your married life with a huge debt may not be your idea of fun, so perhaps you are looking forward to not a parsimonious wedding but, getting married on a budget.
+Starting out your married life with a huge debt may not be your idea of fun, so perhaps you are looking forward to not a penny-pinching wedding but getting married on a budget.

 Presently, the average cost of a wedding is usually very high, making it one of the most expensive life events for a person.

-But, if the wedding budget is planned cleverly, it is very much possible getting married on a budget and yet make it the most memorable experience of your life.
+But, if the wedding budget is planned cleverly, it is very much possible to get married on a budget and yet make it the most memorable experience of your life.

 Once you have figured out the average wedding cost and you know how much you have to work with, you can seriously start planning your wedding.